EnkiduGilgamesh/Sympy-GUI-Calculator/README.md

 ## Pre-installation

-It is recommanded to run the code in Python visualenv.
+It is recommended to run the code in Python visualenv.

 The package blow is needed: